jasongurung/T20-World-Cup-Cricket-Best-11/README.md

 # T20-World-Cup-Cricket-Best-11

 ## Overview
-I developed a comprehensive Power BI report aimed at identifying the top 11 players for a T20 cricket team by leveraging a combination of web scraping, data cleaning, and advanced performance analysis.
+I created a comprehensive Power BI report aimed at identifying the top 11 players for a T20 cricket team by leveraging a combination of web scraping, data cleaning, and advanced performance analysis.

 ## Key features

 ### Profitability Analysis
-* **Revenue and Profit Margins:** Track revenue trends over time, with a detailed breakdown of profit margins by product line, region, and customer segment.
+* **Advanced Performance Metrics:** Emphasized key T20 statistics such as strike rate, economy rate, and match situation adaptability to drive decision-making.

 ### Performance Metrics
-* **Sales Performance:**  Monitor sales performance across different periods, with comparisons to previous years, quarters, or months.
-Drill down into individual product categories or sales teams to identify top performers and areas needing attention.
+* **Interactive Dashboard:** Allowed for dynamic player selection based on live data, offering flexibility in exploring and analyzing various players across different match roles.

 ### Customer and Market Analysis
-* **Customer Segmentation:** Analyse customer data to identify high-value segments, retention rates, and purchasing behaviors.
-Enables targeted marketing strategies and personalized customer experiences.
+* **Role-Based Player Selection:** Ensured a balanced squad by categorizing players into roles crucial for T20 cricket success (openers, finishers, all-rounders, etc.).

 ### Visual and Interactive Reports
-* **Dynamic Visualisations:** Interactive charts and graphs provide a clear and intuitive understanding of data, making it easier to spot trends, outliers, and patterns.
-* **User-Friendly Interface:** The dashboard is designed with a user-centric approach, ensuring ease of navigation, customization options, and quick access to critical data.
+* **Winning Probability Model:** Utilized performance metrics to forecast an impressive 90% chance of winning, showcasing the power of data analytics in sports decision-making.

 ## Technologies Used
 * BrightData